nesono/nesono-bin/README.md

 The installation script might be invoked several times without harming your settings.

-For a nice git installer, invoke
+For a nice git setup (git needs to be installed already), invoke
 ```
 git_setup.sh
 ```